Our university geography programme accreditation scheme offers recognition of undergraduate and master's degree programmes.

 A module overview mapping/matrix that shows compulsory and optional modules at each level (if applicable)

 External examiner reports for the past three years (or for as long as the course has been run), and the Department's responses to these

 Most recent Periodic Review report (or, in the case of new programmes, initial approval)

 Additional supporting evidence (optional - see the Programme Accreditation Handbook for more information)

 Departments should complete one application form per programme.
 If accreditation is sought for multiple programmes, it may be possible to combine them into a single form/application in certain circumstances.
 Please contact firstname.lastname@example.org for advice before starting a combined application.

 To help with planning and to ensure application paperwork is safely received, it would be useful if departments intending to submit an application could signal their intention by email to email@example.com.
 A signal of intention may be made at any time.
 Applications will be considered without a signal of intention.
 Signalling intention does not bind you to making an application.

 Completed applications should be sent to firstname.lastname@example.org.
 Applications will be checked for completeness and relevance before being assembled for assessment by the Accreditation Review Panel.
 Applicants will be kept informed of progress.

-Integrated Master's geography programmes, where a Master's degree is awarded upon completion of a specialist fourth year.
+Integrated Master’s programmes in geography, where a Master’s degree is awarded upon completion of a specialist fourth year.